0x43eba/Obsidian-Iris/README.md

 The Javascript is generated from Typescript and I do not suggest editing that, instead alter the main.ts file in the source code for changes.

-### Bug Reports
+### Bug Reports and Feature Requests

 If you detect a bug in Iris, please open a new issue on this project.
+You may also open feature requests with issues, however implementation of feature requests is not guaranteed.